djangoadvent/djangoadvent-articles/1.3/on_delete.rst

 DO_NOTHING
 ----------

-You may be wondering why Django reimplements all of this at the ORM layer, when any SQL database worth its salt already supports ON DELETE clauses in table definitions.
-And you're perfectly right to wonder.
-Django's ORM has to support a variety of database backends, including some (MySQL ISAM) that don't support referential integrity or cascade.
+You may be wondering why Django implements all of this at the ORM layer, when any SQL database worth its salt already supports ON DELETE clauses in table definitions.
+The problem is, Django's ORM has to support a variety of database backends, including some (MySQL ISAM) that don't support referential integrity or cascade at all.
 Implementing cascade behaviors at the ORM level allows Django code using ``on_delete`` to be portable to these databases, and also allows additional flexibility (such as the `SET()`_ and `Write your own`_ options).

 But all is not lost for the SQL purists among us!
 If you want to leave cascade-handling entirely in the hands of your database, just use the